 Allegations against staff are covered in all basic training and induction training that takes place within our school.
-We follow the mandatory guidance in KCSIE 2022 Part Four which includes the management of 'Low Level Concerns'.
-Please refer to the schools policy on managing allegations against staff which may/may not have involved children but could impact on their suitability to work with children this should be discussed with the LADO.
-Usually referred to as 'Transferrable risk'.
+We follow the mandatory guidance in KCSIE 2023 Part Four which includes the management of 'Low Level Concerns'.
+Please refer to the school's policy on managing allegations against staff

 Staff need to be mindful that it is not only their behaviour in school which may lead to concerns being raised.
-Where a member of staff or volunteer is involved in an incident outside of school
+Where a member of staff or volunteer is involved in an incident outside of school which may/may not have involved children but could impact on their suitability to work with children this should be discussed with the LADO.
+Usually referred to as 'Transferrable risk'.